Donjohn/MediaBundle/README.md

 ```

 ### OneupUploader
-For very large files, the bundle includes the Fine Uploader feature thanx to OneUpUploaderBundle.
+For very large files, the bundle includes the Fine Uploader feature thanks to OneUpUploaderBundle.
 ```
 $builder->add(<fieldName>, MediaFineUploaderType::class );
 ```
-In that case don't forget to install the front part, include the css/js in your layout.
+Don't forget to install the front part and include the css/js in your layout.
 ```
 bower install fine-uploader --save
 ```